 Find out which interest rate type suits you so you save the most.

 - Easier to switch.
 It's easier to refinance a variable rate loan, so if you're likely to switch mortgages in the future this is something to consider.
-Some people refinance to get a lower interest rate or unlock more features, while others switch loans when selling a property or turning their residence into an investment property.

 - Lower in fees (generally).
 Competitive variable loans often come with lower fees than their fixed rate equivalents.
 This can save you money upfront (application fees), over the course of the loan (ongoing fees) or when refinancing (exit or switching fees).